grnet/apimas/docs/drf_adapter.rst

 Quickstart-Create a django application
 =======================================

-At this point, it is assumed that your are familiar with django basic concepts and have a little experience with developing django applications.
+At this point, we assume that you are familiar with django basic concepts and have some experience with developing django applications.

 Starting point
 --------------

-As a starting point, you have to define your django-models.
-These are the base of your application, and based on that and specification, APIMAS will generate code implementing your application's REST API.
+As a starting point, you have to define your django models.
+Based on your models and your specification,
+APIMAS will create the classes implementing the application's REST API.

-Note that we have already created an APIMAS specification based on the guide in this `section <writing_spec.html>`__.
-Thus, imagine we have a collection of resources named `foo`, where all REST operation are allowed.
+According to the guide in `section <writing_spec.html>`__, you can specify a collection of resources named `foo`, where all REST operations are allowed:

 .. code-block:: python